 You can't miss Luxor, the giant glass pyramid at the south end of the Strip.
 It's home to Criss Angel, artifacts from the Titanic and a giant sphinx statue.

 It's a freakin' pyramid.
-From the bat-attracting megawatt light on top (visible from the International Space Station) to the sphinx out front, we love the Egyptian touches -- especially now that the kitschy décor has been dialed back from what the resort opened with in 1993.
+From the bat-attracting megawatt light on top to the sphinx out front, we love the Egyptian touches -- especially now that the kitschy décor has been dialed back from what the resort opened with in 1993.

 Luxor has a large pool (and we're not just talking about the massive 125,650-square-foot deck).
 Their 19,000 square feet of sparkling water is bigger than the postage stamp-sized vanity pools you see at some resorts.
 Our only sadness is that it's closed seasonally from fall to spring.

 The pyramid rooms are cheaper, but older and smaller.
 The tradeoff is you get to ride an inclinator (a 39-degree angled elevator) to your room.
 Mark that off the bucket list.
 Pyramid rooms also open directly onto hallways that overlook the pyramid's atrium.
 Rooms on higher floors have a great view and also less noise.
 For newer rooms, try those in the Luxor tower adjacent and connected directly to the pyramid.

 Keep in mind: All of the rooms are non-smoking.
 Guests who smoke in any room will have to pay a $300 cleaning fee upon checkout.
 Save yourself some money and smoke in designated areas like the casino.

 Want a cup of coffee in the morning?
 The Luxor, like many Las Vegas hotels, has eliminated coffee pots in their standard rooms.
 So if you need a java infusion in the a.m. head to one of three Starbucks located in the hotel or any of the restaurants.